 - Fellow of the American College of Surgeons

-- Published textbook chapters on Laser Cataract Surgery and Visian ICL, available in multiple languages worldwide
+- Published textbook chapters on Laser Cataract Surgery and EVO ICL, available in multiple languages worldwide

 - Best Scientific Research Paper of Session Award from the American Academy of Ophthalmology